zitadel/examples-api-access-and-token-introspection/service-user-client-credentials/README.md

     alt="Register the API"
 />

-9. You will now see the your service user has been assigned the role **read:messages**.
+9. You will now see that your service user has been assigned the role **read:messages**.
 <img
     src="screenshots/scopes/9.png"
     width="75%"